-Global Innovation Catalyst aka GIC is a California based company with the mission of supporting the development and creation of innovation ecosystems around the world.
-The company has or is going to have a few departments focusing on different kinds of activities, such as: events (GIC Summit), educational programmes developed in partnership with Stanford University (GIC Academy), and — one of the most important — the global network of innovators (GIC Fellows).
+Global Innovation Catalyst aka GIC is a California based advisory services company with the mission of supporting the development and creation of innovation ecosystems around the world.
+The company has a few departments focusing on different kinds of activities, such as: events (GIC Summit), educational programmes developed in partnership with Stanford University (GIC Academy), and — one of the most important — the global network of innovators (GIC Fellows).
 So our tasks were not only to remake the existing logo, but to include all these sub-labels into the brand identity.

 The key target audiences of the company are: governments, corporates, entrepreneurs, tech startup, ecosystem enablers (fellows), and academic institutions looking for a complete curriculum.